9oelM/9oelM.github.io/_posts/2017-09-25-Configuring-vim.md

 The source file has the size of `2 spaces` for a `tab` but vim is currently configured to use the size of `4 spaces` for a `tab`.

 #### 1. How to beautify the file
-If you had installed vim configuraton from [this repo](https://github.com/amix/vimrc), I found that you can just use `Autoformat`.
+Download the folder from [this repo](https://github.com/Chiel92/vim-autoformat) and put that into `sources_non_forked` folder if you have installed vim configurations from [the ultimate vim configuration repository](https://github.com/amix/vimrc).
+Then it's going to automatically work once you restart vim.
+Type `:Autoformat` to use.

 ![Autoformat]({{site.url}}/assets/images/Vim/2vimBeautify.png)